 - Monitors QoS (quality of service) on voice and video calls

 - Trace files for analysis can be loaded through simple command-line arguments.

 As an example, the screenshot below illustrates how VoLTE call is easily decoded in GL’s Packetscan™ All-IP analyser

 Visit PacketScan™ for Wireless Networks or LTE Analyzer webpage for more details.
 For centralized web-based monitoring LTE Network, visit NetSurveyorWeb™ page.

 Measure Voice, Video and Data Quality on LTE, VoLTE Networks

-Using GL’s VQuad™ with the Dual UTA, or all-in-one VQuad™ Probe, along with centralized analytical tools, voice, data, as well as video quality can be tested simultaneously on a wireless or wired network.
+Using GL’s VQuad™ with the Dual UTA HD, or all-in-one VQuad™ Probe, along with centralized analytical tools, voice, data, as well as video quality can be tested simultaneously on a wireless or wired network.